kodell80305/Ombonad_Models/README.md

 The ring goes on the leg first to provide a spacer and then the retainer.
 I'll include some photos when I get a chance.
-The phone/tablet holder replaces the ring but still uses the retainer while the
+The phone/tablet holder replaces the ring but still uses the retainer,

-I'm learning Fusion 36 modeling.
-This is a storage place for some design changes I've made to the Ombonad Dune Weaver sand able